 The layout and categories of information in student profiles will vary.
 This form is provided as a sample only.

-Background/History Diagnostic Summary (e.g., medical, cognitive, adaptive) Interests, Strengths, Learning Approaches Current Levels of Performance (s Needs
+Background/History Diagnostic Summary (e.g., medical, cognitive, adaptive) Interests, Strengths, Learning Approaches Current Levels of Performance (subject-by-subject or domains) Needs

 APPENDIX B-Sample Parent Survey